tamelabe/PostgreSQL_bootcamp/README.md

 | Language                        | SQL, DML, DDL                                                                                              |

-Actually, we have to make improvements for data consistency from one side and performance tuning from the other side.
+Actually, we have to make improvements to data consistency from one side and performance tuning from the other side.
 Please create a multicolumn unique index (with name `idx_person_discounts_unique`) that prevents duplicates of pair values person and pizzeria identifiers.

-After creation of a new index, please provide any simple SQL statement that shows proof of usage index (by using `EXPLAIN ANALYZE`).
+After creation of a new index, please provide any simple SQL statement that shows proof of index usage (by using `EXPLAIN ANALYZE`).
 The example of “proof” is below

     ...